-Radiant Pāla stele made of sandstone, measuring 68 cm high (or 26 ¾ in), representing Sūrya, the Sun god and featuring all the characteristics of Pāla art of the 10th-11th centuries in Northern India.
+Radiant Pāla stele made of sandstone, measuring 68 cm high (or 26 ¾ in), representing Sūrya, the Sun god and featuring all the characteristics of Pāla art of the 10th century in Northern India.

 The characteristics of the god are numerous, and here rendered with care.
 Sūrya, with such a distinctive smile, particularly nice here, is standing full-front and in absolute symmetry.
 Depicted with a halo, wearing a royal tiara and heavy jewels, he is holding a lotus flower in each hand.
 His tall boots – a characteristic of the god’s iconography – are attributable to his Iranian origin.
 Sūrya stands majestically on his chariot driven by Aruṇa handling the seven dynamic horses, all depicted in the lower part.